TamorStewartSr/GrubSensei-App/README.md

-# Dining Review App
+# GrubSensei App

-Welcome to the Dining Review App!
+Welcome to the GrubSensei App!
 This is a Spring Boot-based web application that allows users to submit dining reviews, manage restaurants, and view aggregated ratings.
 Admins can moderate reviews for quality assurance.

 ## Features